Selling a House in Foreclosure

 What happens to the remaining equity after I sell?

-Do I need a lawyer to sell during foreclosure?
+Do I need a lawyer?

-The Bottom Line: Act Now to Protect Your Future
+Act Now to Protect Your Future

-Are you prepared to consider your options?
+Are you ready to consider your options?
+If you’re facing foreclosure in Tampa, help is available.

 Take these steps today:

-• Request your free, no-obligation cash offer
+Request your free, no-obligation cash offer

-• Discover which selling option fits your timeline
+Discover which selling option fits your timeline